Comparative Medical Aid Quotes

 - Range of cover: Opting for a medical aid scheme rather than an insurance company will give you access to a wider range of benefits as seen above.
 Take advantage of the great hospital plans of schemes like Genesis and Discovery and enjoy more bang for your buck.

 - Type of scheme: While restricted or closed medical aid schemes only cater to one sector, trade, profession or company, open medical schemes such as the aforementioned Bonitas cater to South Africans of all walks.
 Open medical aid schemes are available to you regardless of your health status; whether or not you will require hospitalisation or the attention of a specialist.
-This is because they are required by law not to turn anyone seeking health cover down.
+This is because they must by law not to turn anyone seeking health cover down.

 - Deals for coastal residents: If you live near the coast you are entitled to certain deals as you are regarded as healthier than South Africans from other parts.
 Find out from the medical cover provider what they are and claim them.